Skip to content

 Sanitation and facility maintenance are foundational to Good Manufacturing Practices (GMP) in pharmaceutical manufacturing.
 Under the Schedule M Revised guidelines of the Drugs and Cosmetics Rules, 1945, these aspects have gained heightened importance.
 Ensuring a clean, well-maintained facility not only protects product quality but also safeguards public health by preventing contamination and ensuring consistency in pharmaceutical production.

-the critical role of sanitation and facility maintenance in meeting Schedule M Revised compliance requirements, offering actionable insights and best practices for pharmaceutical manufacturers.
+This article explores the critical role of sanitation and facility maintenance in meeting Schedule M Revised compliance requirements, offering actionable insights and best practices for pharmaceutical manufacturers.

 Key Sanitation Requirements Under Schedule M Revised